 I feel as if “black-ish” is the story of my life.
 Like Anthony Anderson’s character, Andre Johnson, I also grew up in a poor neighborhood and eventually achieved the “American Dream” of landing a high-paying job and owning a house in the suburbs.

 Anderson expresses this dichotomy throughout the new sitcom, black-ish (ABC, 9:30 ET/PT).
-Whereas, his character, Johnson, is proud of his accomplishments, he wonders if they’ve caused him and his family forget what it means to be black.
+Whereas his character, Johnson, is proud of his accomplishments, he wonders if they’ve caused him and his family to forget what it means to be black.